17 January 2023

 - Pay it forward by supporting women to advance in their careers and help fill the gap of women in senior positions

 - Contribute to a culture supporting the capability of women in transport

 - Mutual benefit from personal and professional development

 - Stay abreast of emerging issues relevant to the industry

 - Further development of mentoring skills such as listening, asking questions, guiding, providing feedback, communication and interpersonal skills

 Mentorship is a developmental relationship in which one person, usually more experienced or senior, takes time to assist the career, professional or personal development of someone else, who is known as a mentee, or protégé.
 Mentoring is most often a one-on-one relationship but is sometimes done in groups.

 A mentoring relationship is one that is built on trust, in which there is an exchange of knowledge, experience and goodwill.

 Who can apply?

-We encourage applications from Aboriginal and/or Torres Strait Islander people, those with disability, people who arrived as a migrant, refugee or asylum seeker and LGBTIQA+ people.
+We encourage applications from Aboriginal and/or Torres Strait Islander people, those with disability, people who identify as culturally and linguistically diverse (CalD), and those who identify as LGBTIQA+ people.